 We serve healthy farm-style meals with, almost exclusively, local and organic products.
 Vegetarian is always an option (please let us know before hand if you prefer not to eat meat).
 Any variations to basic meat or vegetarian diet are challenging for us to cater for, so if you have a specialized diet we advise you to bring whatever you need (Alunisu no store and no ATM so please take care of your shopping before arrival).

-Provision operates on a donation basis. your donation will be used to improve our chances of transitioning into a more just, sustainable and loving future.
-We propose 3 tiers (for different personal financial situations) to be used as a guideline, ranging from 500 to 1000+ euro.
+For its courses Provision operates on a donation basis.
+Your donation will be used to improve our chances of transitioning into a more just, sustainable and loving future.
+For your food and lodging we ask 200 euro for the 10 days.
+This should be paided in advance and serves as a regestration to hold your place.
+Your donation for the course can be paid at the end of the course or later by bank transfer.
 Please contact us for more detailed information.